 Motor design is key to the performance and service life of a pump.
-But determining the size of the motor required to drive the pump is something people often struggle with.
+But people often struggle with determining the size of the motor required to drive the pump.
 This is especially true of wastewater submersible pumps.

 This article, written in July 2017 by Bo Gell, Americas product manager, wastewater, who has worked in Xylem’s Applied Water Systems business unit for six years.
 Gell has extensive experience in residential, commercial and marine pumps.
 Hayes Pump specializes in Goulds Water Technology products.
 Continue reading to continue learning from Bo.